-Head and Neck Services in Palm Harbor, FL
+Head and Neck Doctor in Palm Harbor, FL

 Board certified otolaryngologist Dr. Jose Berrios specializes in the surgical treatment of the following conditions of the head and neck at his office in Palm Harbor, FL.
 Call Gulfcoast Ear, Nose & Throat Associates at (727) 942-4005 to schedule an appointment today.